Deconstructeam

 Deconstructeam is a Spanish video game developer based in Valencia.
 Founded in March 2012 by Jordi de Paco, it is best known for developing Gods Will Be Watching (2014) and The Red Strings Club (2018), both published by Devolver Digital, which became their publisher after the 26th Ludum Dare game jam.
-The company made a notable leap after that moment, reaching more than 20,000 € in crowdfunding platform Indiegogo and becoming one of the most relevant independent video game company located in Spain during the mid and late 2010s.
+The company made a notable leap after that moment, raising more than €20,000 on crowdfunding platform Indiegogo and becoming one of the most relevant independent video game company located in Spain during the mid and late 2010s.
+In 2021, the studio released Essays on Empathy, a commercial compilation of their short-form work for game jams and De Tres al Cuarto, developed specifically for the release.